FOR MFA APPLICANTS

 These selections are made via a competitive application process each spring.
 Interested students are asked to submit a letter of interest, a C.V., and a teaching portfolio if available.

 Summer Teaching Opportunities are often available, including teaching hybrid or online courses in the Writing Program or in the Creative Writing Program.
 We also offer study as part of our Field Students Grand Manan and Field Studies Southwest programs in coastal Canada and Patagonia, AZ.
 MFA students also serve as primary instructors for the Young Arizona Writers' Workshop, a weeklong workshop for high school students.

 We also offer opportunities to apply for summer research grants and small grants for student research (writing) and travel to conferences if you are presenting your work or otherwise officially representing the University of Arizona.

 Foundation Awards are monetary prizes for the best individual story, essay, and set of poems written by MFA students each year, and are judged—blind—by notable writers in the field.
-In 2017 the judges were Matt Bell (fiction), Francisco Aragon (poetry), and Kristen Radtke (nonfiction).
+In 2018 the judges were Venita Blackburn (fiction), giovanni singleton (poetry), and Lia Purpura (nonfiction).
 And the program regularly nominates student work for the AWP Intro Awards as well as other competitions.